 LogMeIn is a remote access software popular with large companies.
 The high volume of data makes it imperative for big organizations to install a robust and powerful remote desktop platform.
 With LogMeIn, you can view multiple monitors simultaneously.
 LogMeIn provides 1TB of cloud storage to store files and important data.
 With LastPass, you can safely store your passwords, usernames, payment details, and other sensitive information.
 LogMeIn follows high standards of security like end-to-end authentication and dual passwords policy to protect your data, files, and personal information.
 Before opting for a paid version, companies can choose a 14-day trial version of the software.

 Remote desktop software offers portability options, chatting platforms, multi-screen sharing, robust security, and password management capabilities.
 However, free remote desktop software offers limited and basic capabilities required by the IT teams.
 You might find workarounds for these limitations, but for reliability in large-scale operations, you need commercial tools.
-So, before you plan to invest in remote desktop software, analyze your requirements carefully and choose the best software as per your need and budget.
+So, before you plan to invest in remote desktop viewer software, analyze your requirements carefully and choose the best software as per your need and budget.